Park Map And Location

 ZOOM ZONE opens in Animation Station.
 The expansion adds three new attractions – Taxi Jam, Chopper Chase and Road Rally – and 3.5 acres to the existing area of Animation Station.

 Paramount’s Carowinds becomes the first theme park in the world to have an attraction that combines water play experience with the adventure of a suspended coaster.
 The Nickelodeon™ Flying Super Saturator takes riders along a 1,087-foot suspended track while dodging a gauntlet of gushing geysers and rain curtains.
-SCarowinds, the park’s haunted Halloween attraction, also opens for the first time in October
+SCarowinds, the park’s haunted Halloween attraction, also opens for the first time in October, the park introduced SCarowinds, an annual Halloween attraction.
+SCarowinds continues to this day, on select nights in September and October the facility is transformed into a haunted theme park.
+The experience includes numerous haunted attractions and incorporates most of the existing park rides into a nightmarish experience.

 Paramount’s Carowinds introduces three all-new attractions appealing to all ages.
 Scooby-Doo’s™ Haunted Mansion is an interactive ghost-busting experience through an old southern plantation with America’s favorite cartoon canine.
 Pipeline Peak opens with the world’s tallest enclosed body slide, and 7Th Portal™ becomes the park’s first 3-D attraction.